This is the top of this pageSite menu here

 • Facility information

-No.61 Site visit to Fukushima Daiichi Nuclear Power Station
+No.61 Fukushima Daiichi Nuclear Power Plant site visit

 This time, based on a request from the National Association of Mayors, we were able to accept a site visit to a nuclear power plant.